Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Do you need help with online testing?

-Online testing is coming.
+Online testing is a reality.
 New assessments are being developed by two consortia in connection with implementing Common Core State Standards in mathematics and English language arts.
 The Partnership for the Assessment of Readiness for College and Careers and the SMARTER Balanced Assessment Consortium are developing those for the general student population.
 The new online assessments will be implemented during the 2014–15 school year.

 Assess4ed.net from the State Educational Technology Directors Association is a HOT resource that will assist "states and districts in making the shift to online and computer-based student assessment, including implementing the RTTA program by the 2014-15 school year.
 Assess4ed.net supports communication and collaboration between the private and public sectors, and – within states, districts, and schools –emphasizes the important roles for curriculum, assessment and technology staff necessary for implementation of the Common Core State Standards (CCSS) and their assessment."
 You'll find "webinars, resources, discussions, synchronous and asynchronous chats and other opportunities for communication and collaboration among assessment, curriculum and technology staff at the state and district levels regarding getting ready for online assessment" (About Us section).